openstack-infra/system-config/doc/source/contribute-cloud.rst

 In a setting where our instances will be segregated, our usage patterns will cause us to be our own noisy neighbors at the worst times, so it would be best to plan for little or no overcommitment.
-In an unsegregrated public cloud setting, the distribution of our jobs over a larger number of hypervisors will allow for more overcommitment.
+In an unsegregated public cloud setting, the distribution of our jobs over a larger number of hypervisors will allow for more overcommitment.